Dear Big Picture Big Sound,

 The secondary benefit of using a home theater receiver with HDMI switching is that you can also enjoy multi-channel surround sound (by using multiple speakers, of course).
 Some of the more recent HDMI-switching home theater receivers also support upconversion of component, composite and S-video sources to HDMI so you can connect all of your devices to the receiver - VCR, game system, camcorder, DVD player, HD set-top box, etc. - and hook up just one thin cable (HDMI) between the receiver and your HDTV.

-A few recommendations for HDMI switchers and HDMI switching receivers include:
+A few recommendations for HDMI switches and HDMI switching receivers include:

 But you shouldn't actually need to buy anything - it is very likely that your current set has at least one other input that supports high definition resolution.
 In addition to HDMI, high definition video signals can be carried over DVI connections (not too common these days on consumer HDTV models) and over component video connections (three RCA-style plugs usually colored red, green and blue at the ends and labeled "Y, Pr, Pb").
 Component video connections are very common on HDTVs.